If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 Light requirements

-Anubias can tolerate almost any lighting conditions.
+Anubias can tolerate almost any lighting condition.

-It can grow in low lighting as well as high lighting conditions.
+It can grow in low lighting as well as high-lighting conditions.

-Under low lighting conditions, it will grow slowly and under high lighting conditions, it will grow fast.
+Under low-lighting conditions, it will grow slowly, and under high-lighting conditions, it will grow fast.

 Ideally, you should keep it in moderate lighting conditions of at least 3 watts per gallon.